dotnet/docs-maui/docs/user-interface/controls/webview.md

 ## Invoke JavaScript

-`WebView` includes the ability to invoke a JavaScript function from C#, and return any result to the calling C# code.
-This is accomplished with the `EvaluateJavaScriptAsync` method, which is shown in the following example:
+`WebView` includes the ability to invoke a JavaScript function from C# and return any result to the calling C# code.
+This interop is accomplished with the `EvaluateJavaScriptAsync` method, which is shown in the following example:

 ```csharp
 Entry numberEntry = new Entry { Text = "5" };